 - Intended HR practices:

-The intention we have with our recruitment, training, and other practices matters but this model shows it’s only a starting point.
+The intention we have with our recruitment, training, and other practices matters but the 8-box model of hrm shows it’s only a starting point.

 - Actual HR practices:

 We can have great intentions but the execution of HR practices is a cooperation between HR and the manager.
 When the manager decides to do things differently, the intention can be nice but the actual practices can be very different with the help of 8-box model.

 - Perceived HR practices:

 This is how the employee perceives what’s going on in the organization.
 HR and the manager can do their absolute best but if their activities are perceived in a different way than they were intended and actually done, the perception will not mirror the actual HR practices with the help of the 8-box model.